squirrelk6755-ctrl/ai-chatbot/README.md

-# AI-Powered Chatbot
+# AI Chatbot – Study Assistant

-An AI-powered chatbot built using Python and the OpenAI API.
-The project supports multiple interaction modes including console-based chat, GUI-based chat, and voice-based communication.
-It demonstrates real-world usage of natural language processing and AI integration.
+An AI-powered chatbot built using Python, OpenAI API, and Streamlit.
+The chatbot is designed to assist users in studying by answering questions, explaining concepts, and providing interactive learning support.

 ---

 ## Features

-- AI-based conversational responses using OpenAI API
+- AI-based conversational responses using OpenAI
-- Console-based chatbot
+- Web-based interactive chatbot interface
-- GUI chatbot using Tkinter
+- Secure API key management using Streamlit Secrets
-- Voice-based chatbot with speech recognition and text-to-speech
-- Modular and extensible Python code
-- Ready for web and mobile conversion
+- Supports study-related queries (programming, concepts, explanations)
+- Deployed as a live web application

 ---